Melatonin and Eye Health: What Clinical Trials Show About AMD and Retinal Repair

 Melatonin Levels and AMD Risk

-Several observational studies have found that AMD patients have measurably lower circulating melatonin levels than age-matched controls without AMD.
-A study in Current Eye Research reported that patients with advanced AMD had significantly reduced urinary melatonin metabolites compared to controls — suggesting either that AMD impairs melatonin production, or that lower melatonin levels contribute to AMD risk, or both.
+AMD patients have measurably lower circulating melatonin than age-matched controls.
+A study in Current Eye Research reported significantly reduced urinary melatonin metabolites in advanced AMD patients — suggesting melatonin is physiologically connected to disease progression, not merely a bystander.

 Pilot Trials on Supplementation